Murder Must Advertise: Plot

-Puncheon spots a man from the pub who is behaving suspiciously, and who almost immediately falls in front of a train and is killed.
-Searching the man's flat, Wimsey and Parker discover a phone book with the names of many pubs ticked off, including the one in Covent Garden.
-Wimsey realises what has been happening.
-One of Pym's major clients runs a newspaper advertisement every Friday, the headline for which is approved a few days earlier.
-The first letter of the headline is being used to indicate the pub for that week, with Tallboy covertly supplying the letter to the gang in advance.
+Puncheon spots a man he recognizes from the pub who is behaving suspiciously, and who almost immediately falls in front of a train and is killed.
+Searching the man's flat, Wimsey and Parker discover a telephone directory with the names of many pubs ticked off, including the one in Covent Garden.
+Wimsey deduces the mechanism by which the drug is circulated.
+One of Pym's major clients runs a newspaper advertisement every Friday, the headline for which is approved on the Tuesday before.
+The first letter of the headline is being used to indicate the initial letter of the pub for that week, with Tallboy covertly supplying the letter to the gang leader in advance.

 Milligan is killed in an 'accident', and Wimsey – in his identity as Bredon – is nearly jailed for the murder of Dian de Momerie (also the gang's work).
 The police want to catch the ringleaders during their next weekly drug distribution.
 Using the phone book, all they need to find the next pub is the letter for the week, as provided by Tallboy.

 Wimsey is sure that Tallboy killed Victor Dean, but he does not want to act until the gang has been rounded up.
-On the night of the next drug distribution, Tallboy comes to Wimsey's flat to confess.
-He says that, when he was in financial difficulty, he was lured into the scheme with an innocent-sounding story and the offer of money but soon became trapped.
-Dean had found out and was blackmailing him, so Tallboy killed Dean, using Ginger Joe's catapult and the scarab, making it look like an accidental fall on the staircase.
-Wanting to spare his wife and child, Tallboy proposes suicide.
-Wimsey, seeing a gang member watching in the street below his window, suggests Tallboy leave on foot, without looking behind him.
-Both know that the gang's killers are waiting, and Tallboy is knocked down and killed as he walks home.
+On the night of the next drug distribution, Tallboy comes to Wimsey's flat to confess to the murder of Dean, who had found out what was going on and was blackmailing Tallboy.
+Tallboy had targeted Dean from a skylight, using Ginger Joe's catapult and the scarab, making it look like an accidental fall on the staircase.

+Tallboy proposes suicide so as to save his wife and child from the scandal of an arrest for murder, but Wimsey, seeing a gang member watching in the street below his window, suggests that Tallboy leave on foot, knowing the gang's killers are waiting for him.
+Parker has waylaid the gang on their distribution run and has arrested the gang's leader.
+In the following week, Wimsey, his secret now revealed, visits Pym's to say his goodbyes to those who worked with him, having while he was there devised an ingenious advertising scheme that is to meet with great success.